Professor, Public Administration and International Affairs

 Research Grants and Awards

 Principal Investigator.
-“Creating Evidence-Based Strategies to Address Administrative Churn in SNAP."
-U.S Department of Agriculture.
-2018-2020, with Len Lopoo, Co-Principal Investigator, and in partnership with the Maxwell X Lab.
+“Creating Evidence-Based Strategies to Address Administrative Churn in SNAP," with Len Lopoo, Co-Principal Investigator, and in partnership with the Maxwell X Lab.
+Funded by the Economic Research Service, United States Department of Agriculture.
+2018-2020.